maghoff/jsonxx/src/documentation.md

 the most important:

  1. Prefer to stream the data rather than buffer it.
- 2. Prefer ease of use to correctness.
-(For example when reading large integers, JSONxx will silently overflow if the integer will not fit in an `int`)
+ 2. Aim for ease of use.
+(Possibly at the expense of ease of implementation)
  3. Prefer to minimize external dependencies, platform specific code and compiler specific code.